All Episodes

 It's outside the womb.

-And Obama still supported terminating it.
+Yet Obama still supported terminating it.

-Now it's naturally would.
+Now, it's naturally wood.

 That's another problem they've got.

-This billion-dollar campaign, that was hocus pocus from the get-go.
+This billion-dollar campaign, that was hocus-pocus from the get-go.

-You gotta take a brief time out, sit tight, we're coming back much more straight ahead before you know it, folks.
+We're coming back much more straight ahead before you know it, folks.

 Well, they're unveiling the portraits of President Bush and Laura Bush right now at the White House in the East Room, President Obama doing the honors.